Mini-XML 4.0 Programming Manual

 Walk to the previous logical node in the tree.

-mxml_node_t *mxmlWalkPrev(mxml_node_t *node, mxml_node_t *top, int descend);
+mxml_node_t *mxmlWalkPrev(mxml_node_t *node, mxml_node_t *top, mxml_descend_t descend);

 Parameters